-Participation in the funded pension scheme and calculation of the contributions to the state pension scheme and funded pension scheme are the same as for employees.
+Participation in the funded pension scheme and calculation of the contributions to the state pension scheme and funded pension scheme are the same as for employees and since 2021, the contribution to the funded scheme is voluntary.
 Contributions to the funded pension scheme have two parts: one is 4% of the contribution base transferred from the social tax and additional 2% funded pension insurance contributions if the person participates in the funded pension scheme.
 Altogether, a self-employed person therefore directly contributes 6% for himself.
 The contribution to the state pension scheme amounts to 20% of the contribution base less a transfer to the funded pension scheme: